JocysCom/UMQF/MORA/analysis/bible/entities/jesus-actions.md

 ## Case: 15.
 Jesus - crucifixion - Humanity

 ### 1 Humanity - spiritual salvation

+Context: Jesus submitted to crucifixion to provide spiritual salvation and a moral framework for humanity.

 - ΔOS(Humanity) = +0.60 (Establishment of a psychological/spiritual framework that negates fear of death and promotes pro-social behavior)
 - VSA(Humanity) = 0.58